Freddie Freeman Player Props: Dodgers vs. Padres

 Freddie Freeman At The Plate

-- Freeman has 147 hits and an OBP of .420 to go with a slugging percentage of .600.
-All three of those stats are tops among Los Angeles hitters this season.
+- Freeman leads Los Angeles with 147 hits and an OBP of .417, plus a team-best slugging percentage of .595.

-- Among qualified batters in MLB, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.
+- Among the qualified batters in MLB play, he ranks second in batting average, fourth in on-base percentage, and third in slugging.

-- Freeman enters this game on a four-game hitting streak.
-In his last outings, he's hitting .571 with one homer.

-- In 43.0% of his games this season, Freeman has had at least one RBI.
-He's picked up more than one in 15.9% and driven in three or more of his team's runs in 11 contests.
+- Freeman has driven in a run in 46 games this season (42.6%), including 17 games with more than one RBI (15.7%).
+He has also driven home three or more of his team's runs in 11 contests.

-- In 68 of 107 games this year, he has scored, and 24 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.